DeepRegNet/DeepReg/README.md

-# Deep Registration
+# DeepReg: deep-learning-enabled image registration

 DeepReg is an open-source toolkit for research in medical image registration using deep learning.
 The current version is based on TensorFlow 2.
-This toolkit contains implementations for unsupervised- and (weaky-)supervised algorithms with their combinations and variants, with a practical focus on diverse clinical applications with rich examples.
+This toolkit contains implementations for unsupervised- and weaky-supervised algorithms with their combinations and variants, with a practical focus on diverse clinical applications, as in provided examples.

 This is still under development.
 However some of the functionalities can be accessed as follows.

-## Installation
+## Setup

 The easiest way to install the python environment is with Miniconda/Anaconda.
 - Use `conda create --name deepreg python=3.7 tensorflow-gpu=2.2` to setup the latest gpu-support with tf.